dvaraka/the-merchant/notes/year9/english/sci-fi/back-to-the-future.md

   - Radiation Suit
 - Time Travel into the Past
   - Marty travels to his past and sees his dad confront Biff
+- Butterfly Effect
+  - Ethics of Time Travel
+  - How does it work?
+What effects does Time Travel have on the future?
+- Rejection
+  - With Marty with music and George (Marty's dad) with stories